micahcantor/blog/content/blog/haskell-leetcode.md

 katex = true
 +++

-[Leetcode](https://leetcode.com) is a popular site which hosts a database of programming questions and crowd-sourced solutions in different programming lanuages.
+[Leetcode](https://leetcode.com) is a popular site which hosts a database of programming questions and crowd-sourced solutions in different programming languages.
 Recently, I decided to try my hand at solving some of these questions using Haskell, both to improve my skills in the language, and to prepare for future interviews, where I may or may not use Haskell.
 Unfortunately, Leetcode does not support using Haskell to submit answers, but I thought it would be fun nonetheless.

-One of the difficulties with solving Leetcode questions with a functional langauge like Haskell is that most, if not all, solutions and explanations for a given question are presented in an imperative or object-oriented style.
+One of the difficulties with solving Leetcode questions with a functional language like Haskell is that most, if not all, solutions and explanations for a given question are presented in an imperative or object-oriented style.
 Despite this, I think that thinking functionally can often lead to incredibly elegant solutions to these problems, so I'd like to share some of these interesting ones here.
-I've also tried to ensure that the solutions are algorithmically efficent -- no brute force answers allowed.
+I've also tried to ensure that the solutions are algorithmically efficient -- no brute force answers allowed.
 Let's jump in.

 ## [Add Two Numbers](https://leetcode.com/problems/add-two-numbers/)